 Applying the Standard

-Once the new standard comes into effect, the Bank will gather the required information to comply with legislation on identifying reportable accounts.
+The Bank gathers the required information to comply with legislation on identifying reportable accounts.

 The Bank will send this information to the CRA through an annual reporting.